ferayece/BDA/index.md

 I decided to use my github repo as a diary of my master program.
 Because I am reaally really messy, so [i am cleanin' out my closet.](https://www.youtube.com/watch?v=RQ9_TKayu9s)

+## Marketing Analytics (BDA 523)

++ Instructor: Kalender Karakoç

++ The basic understanding of analytics problems inmarketing.
+Approaches to marketing intelligence problems, such as forecasting, price sensitivity, customer churn, customer segmentation and campaign management.

++ [Here](/files/BDA523Marketing/Assignment1.html) is Assignment 1 which aims to generate customer segmentation with clustering methods and It is developed in R.

++ [Here](/files/BDA523Marketing/Assignment2.html) is Assignment 2 which aims to predict Income with logistic regression on Adult dataset.

++ [Here](/files/BDA523Marketing/20180523_Marketing_Final.html) is the term project of the lecture.
+The goal of the term project is to predict customer churn with classification algorithms such as logistic regression and XgBoost.

++ I followed "R for Marketing Research and Analytics", Chapman and Feit  as primary book for this lecture.
+I also read "Data Mining Techniques in CRM: Inside Customer Segmentation",Tsiptsis et al. to understand the metrics of CRM.

 ## Web Analytics (BDA 547)

 + Instructor: Sercan AKKAŞ